UK to Resettle Hundreds of Afghan Soldiers Following Review

 • An investigation by Lighthouse Reports, The Independent, and Sky News in November 2023 found that at least 24 members of the Triples had been tortured or killed by the Taliban since August 2021.[4][5]

-• Meanwhile, in February, a BBC investigation also claimed that UK Special Forces (UKSF) rejected resettlement applications under the Afghan Relocation and Assistance Policy scheme (ARAP) despite evidence of their involvement in the anti-Taliban campaign.[6][5]
+• Meanwhile, in February, a BBC investigation also claimed that UK Special Forces (UKSF) rejected hundreds of applications under the Afghan Relocation and Assistance Policy scheme (ARAP) despite having strong grounds for resettlement.[6][5]

 • A review into the rejected applications was launched by the Conservatives in February.
 Commenting in Parliament, current armed forces minister Luke Pollard claimed that while he believes the previous government acted in 'good faith,' departmental errors meant a 'significant body of information' had been 'overlooked.'[7]